rtryan98/rtryan98.github.io/_posts/2025-10-04-ocean-rendering-part-1.md

 If you look closely, you'll notice that $$\mathcal{F}(\partial\eta_y/\partial x)=\mathcal{F}(\partial\eta_x/\partial y)$$, meaning we only need to compute and store one of those partial derivatives.
 Once that is done, the only thing left is to put them through the FFT giving us the ocean surface displacement as well as every required partial derivative required for shading!

-## Fast Fourier Transform
+## Fourier Transform
-I'll skip a length explanation of how the Fourier Transform itself or the FFT works.
+I'll skip a length explanation of how the Fourier Transform itself works, as that would make this already long blog post explode in size.
 However, there is a very important property that we'll make use of: a function $$ f $$ is real-valued if and only if the Fourier transform of $$ f $$ is Hermitian.
 Because our outputs are all real-valued, we know that our spectrum must be Hermitian.
 Given two Hermitian functions $$ f, g $$, then $$ \mathcal{F}^{-1}(\mathcal{F}(f) + i\mathcal{F}(g)) = f + ig$$.
 In words: we can calculate the inverse Fourier Transform of two functions at the same time.
 This is a common trick in signal processing, and we'll make good use of it here.
 Instead of calculating the inverse Fourier Transform for every value individually, we can halve the amount of FFTs we actually have to compute.
-As for the FFT itself, my HLSL implementation can be found here: [\[Code\]](https://github.com/rtryan98/renderer/blob/231037ba920f71a37f0e598dd7ec520f688fda74/assets/shaders/fft.cs.hlsl).

 ## Shading
 Now to the final part of plain theory and mathematics: the shading.